arielsalminen/mqtest/README.md

 License
 ======

-Website copyright (c) 2011-2019 Viljami Salminen, https://viljamis.com/
+Website copyright (c) 2011-2023 Ariel Salminen, https://arie.ls/

 Want to do a pull request?
 ======

 Great!
-New ideas are more than welcome, but please check the [Pull Request Guidelines](https://github.com/viljamis/mqtest/wiki/Pull-Request-Guidelines) first before doing so.
+New ideas are more than welcome, but please check the [Pull Request Guidelines](https://github.com/arielsalminen/mqtest/wiki/Pull-Request-Guidelines) first before doing so.